 Billie Jean King discusses her new role promoting active aging and shares her advice on successful aging.

-Billie Jean King, champion athlete and Atria’s Active Aging Ambassador, is the newest face on the cover of the International Council on Active Aging’s (ICAA) The Journal on Active Aging®.
+Billie Jean King, Atria’s Well-Being Coach, is the newest face on the cover of the International Council on Active Aging’s® (ICAA) The Journal on Active Aging®.
 Billie Jean continues to break down societal barriers in her new role, influencing a shift in perceptions of aging. (more…)

 Active aging encourages older adults to live a fit and healthy lifestyle.